Portokalopita is a traditional Greek syrup cake made with phyllo and infused with orange flavour

-In a portokalopita however the phyllo finds a new purpose and everything that you have worried about gets tossed out the window.
+In a portokalopita however the phyllo finds a new use and everything that you have worried about gets tossed out the window.
 Here, the phyllo is purposefully dried out and intentionally torn.
 Yes!
 It’s true!
-The phyllo is then mixed in with the other ingredients and essentially replaces the flour in the cake batter.
+The phyllo is then mixed in with the other ingredients and it essentially replaces the flour in the cake batter.
 How curious!
-Looking at a portokalopita you would never even know that phyllo had been used in this syrup-soaked cake.
+Looking at a portokalopita you would never even know that phyllo had been used to make this syrup-soaked cake.

 Portokalopita belongs to a class of desserts known as siropiasta, which essentially refers to any dessert which is soaked in syrup.
 In this regard, portokalopita is similar to karydopita (walnut cake), baklava, and pantespani, another lovely orange-flavoured cake.
 It is a dense, sweet cake which goes beautifully with a bit of vanilla ice cream or thick Greek yogourt.
 It also tastes great all on its own!

 The easiest and quickest way to dry out your phyllo is to bake it at a low temperature; this is much more efficient and you will get better results than leaving it open to air.
 Each sheet of phyllo should be scrunched up and placed on a baking sheet before being placed in the oven.
 You can read the complete directions in the recipe itself.

 We like to use freshly squeezed orange juice in this recipe, but if prefer you can always use a good quality orange juice that you purchase.

 Portokalopita is a dessert that keeps quite well; in fact, one of us enjoys it much better 2 – 3 days after it is baked.
 At the same time, the other one of us prefers this dessert the same day it is made, after it has cooled and soaked in the syrup for a few hours.
 We think you should have at least one piece every single day, to see how you enjoy it best.
 We call that research. 🙂

 If you enjoy syrup-y desserts, try these!